Supabase Authentication Setup Guide

 Option 1: Automatic Setup (v1.8.2+)

-Just create a config file or use the --preset
+Just create a config file or use the --preset flag:

 // doc-builder.config.js